I’m Mike Shea, and I’m a Geek of All Trades!

-As a comedian, he started performing stand-up in 2005 at the age of 16.
+I started doing stand-up comedy as a young man in 2005 at the age of 16.
 Since then I’ve played everything from tiny shows in the corner of a pizza place to the big stages of massive auditoriums.
-After a brief hiatus from 2011-2013 to finish college, he returned to the stage at The Red Door Tavern in Columbia, SC and I’ve been going strong ever since!
+After a brief hiatus from 2011-2013 to finish college, I returned to the stage at The Red Door Tavern in Columbia, SC and I’ve been going strong ever since!

-Parallel to his comedy career, Mike amassed 10 years of experience in radio, working for numerous college and professional stations around South Carolina.
+Parallel to my comedy career, I’ve amassed over 10 years of experience in broadcasting, working in radio and television, both on and off the air.

-As an actor, he's been a part of numerous stage productions, most notably in 2012 when he portrayed King Menelaus in The Trojan Women.
-Through his brother, indie filmmaker Jason Shea, he's appeared in numerous short films, the first being Letters From Roy.
+As an actor, I’ve been a part of numerous stage productions, most notably in 2012 when I played the role of King Menelaus in The Trojan Women.
+Through my brother, indie filmmaker Jason Shea, I made my indie/short film debut in Letters From Roy.

-Mike has a brief stint as a journalist and film critic, working for Examiner.com from 2011 until 2015 when the website was bought out.
+I had a brief stint as a film journalist for Examiner.com from 2011 until 2015 when the website was bought out.
 In 2019, I began working as a guest contributor for The Cinescape.

 In 2017, I launched my own media company & record label called Eventide Entertainment along with my friend and business partner, Robert Yetter.
 Through this company, I created my own podcast network.
 I host two podcasts on this network: Mike Talks Funny, a late-night talk show podcast, and Track Record, a music discussion and review podcast.

 In 2019, I started as a writer for the late night talk show Gem City Tonight.